biopython/biopython/Doc/Tutorial/chapter_pairwise.rst

 Generalized pairwise alignments using match/mismatch scores and integer sequences
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Internally, the first step when performing an alignment is to replace
+Internally, the first step when performing an alignment is to create a
+temporary alphabet consisting of the letters in the two sequences, and
-the two sequences by integer arrays consisting of the indices of each
+replacing the sequences by integer arrays consisting of the indices of each
-letter in each sequence in the alphabet associated with the aligner.
+letter in the alphabet.
 This step can be bypassed by passing integer arrays directly:

 .. doctest . lib:numpy